isaaclhk/Projects/R projects/Exercise tolerance in COPD patients.md

 Binary variables: gender, diabetes, muscular, hypertension, atrialfib, ihd

 ## Code
 First, the relevant libraries and dataset were loaded.
-The column names are changed to all lowercase letters for simplicity, then we have a brief overview of the dataset.
+The column names were changed to all lowercase letters for simplicity, then we have a brief overview of the dataset.

 ```